peco8/quickstart-ubuntu/README.md

 ```

 ##### username/password
-If you want to use your original password instead of the default one ("root"), you can
+If you want to use your original password instead of the default one: "root", you can
 set the environment variable ROOT_PWD to your specific password when running the container:
 ```
 $ docker build --no-cache .